MuminjonGuru/Mastering-FireMonkey-Delphi/README.md

  - The TRectangle component.
 Why TRectangle not just TLayout or TPanel.
 Because the TRectangle is much more comfortable to use.
  - The System.Threading module that you can use it for creating multi-threaded applications.

-## Also there are some additional animations for your Delphi FireMonkey Project
+## Also, there are some additional animations for your Delphi FireMonkey Project.

 Here you can see the demonstration of the Additional Animations: [src](https://photos.app.goo.gl/yDSLi9T9CxLbYXbj8)

-I'm on social networks: **Follow me buddy!**
+I'm on social networks: **Follow me, buddy!**
 - 📱[FaceBook](https://www.facebook.com/wwwdelphiuz/)
 - 🎟[Twitter](https://twitter.com/MuminjonGuru)
 - 🎫[Medium](https://medium.com/@muminjonguru)